debyte/tsxlink/README.md

 The design components are replicated as TSX files, which each define a corresponding React.FunctionComponent (FC).
 The React components are dumb, or in other words, presentation components.
-Programmers should not edit the automatically built TSX files but wrap them in to other components that take care of the necessary logic and state.
+Programmers should not edit the automatically built TSX files but wrap them into other components that take care of the necessary logic and state.

 The design systems may not enforce a compatible and openly available support